These Baked Chicken Firecrackers make for a great appetizer or a quick after-school snack. They are similar to a Southwest Egg Roll and easy to make!

 - 1 red pepper finely chopped

-- 1 14oz can black beans, drained and rinsed
+- 14 oz black beans drained and rinsed

 - 1 c. corn fresh is best but frozen works great